1960s Creepy Comedy RebootsThe Dark Herald

 The children of men and women executed during the Terror in France famously held “headless balls.”

-The 1960s TV comedies based on post war Macabre humor, sadly led to the unfortunate birth of the Goth movement that Generation-X must answer for.
+The 1960s TV comedies based on post-WWII macabre humor sadly led to the unfortunate birth of the Goth movement that Generation X must answer for.

 Regardless, these comedies started with magazine illustrations.